-In 2005 Jacqui’s song “Buying Heaven” was included on a CD NZ Music Month which was produced and sent out free with The Christchurch Press.
-Five years later, Jacqui celebrated the production of a homemade compilation of her recordings over the past two decades, Crowning Jewels.
-Her last performance as a resident in Christchurch was as a soloist in the City Council’s Lunchtime in The Square 2011 concert series.
+In 2005 when Jaqi’s twin baby girls were 3, her electronica/country song Buying Heaven was included on an NZ Music Month CD sent out free with The Christchurch Press and was played on local radio.
+Five years later, Jaqi celebrated the production of a compilation of her recordings over two decades, Crowning Jewels with a live show at Fat Eddie’s.
+Her final performance as a Christchurch resident was the City Council-run Lunchtime in The Square, Christchurch 2011.

 Feedback from live shows:

-“Very entertaining …Showed immense talent, original and varied … very funny” – Margaret Sewell, Sewell Glover and Barristers and Solicitors, Christchurch.
+Rock music and comedy “Very entertaining …showed immense talent, original and varied … very funny”” – Margaret Sewell, Sewell Glover and Barristers and Solicitors, Christchurch.

-Feedback from Waiata Tamariki:
+Feedback for Waiata Tamariki: